Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: GMGHS space-time in Painlev e -Gullstrand Coordinates

-which is exactly similar to the effective potential as we found in Schwarzschild coordinates.
-Let us now consider the radial geodesics with zero angular momentum $L=0$ and radial free fall of a particle from infinity i.e $E=1$ then the eqn. (\ref{3g}) can be written as
+which is exactly similar to the effective potential as we have found in Schwarzschild coordinates.

+Let us now study the properties of the radial geodesics with zero angular momentum $L=0$ and radial free fall of a particle from infinity i.e. $E=1$ then the Eq.(\ref{3g}) can be written as

 $+$ sign for outgoing geodesics and $-$ sign for ingoing geodesics.
-Now one can compute the proper time interval which is
+Now one can compute the proper time interval which is found to be

-This simply suggests that the proper time interval from event horizon to ISCO or event horizon to marginally bound orbit or event horizon to photon orbit in the extremal limit gives zero value.
-This means these three orbits coincides with the principal null generators of the horizon.
-Again the ISCO energy($E_{ISCO}=\frac{1}{\sqrt{2}}$) and ISCO angular momentum ($L_{ISCO}=\sqrt{2}M$) are finite at the extremal limit but ISCO four velocity diverges in this limit and ISCO angular velocity $\Omega_{ISCO}=\frac{1}{2M}$ finite.
-Even then these three orbits molds with the principal null generators of the horizon.
-In schwarzschild coordinates, the above calculation gives identical results.
-Now if we compare the GMGHS blackhole spacetime line elements in two coordinates i.e. Schwarzschild and Painlev\'{e} coordinates then we obtain for equatorial constant time slice
+This implies that the proper time interval from event horizon to ISCO or event horizon to MBCO or event horizon to CPO in the extremal limit gives zero value.
+This is why, these three orbits coincide with the principal null generators of the horizon.
+In schwarzschild coordinates, the above calculation gives identical result also.